robincornett/scriptless-social-sharing/readme.txt

 == Upgrade Notice ==

-3.0.0: this is a significant update with possible breaking changes!
+3.0.1: fixes a compatibility issue with WordPress versions before 5.0 3.0.0: this is a significant update with possible breaking changes!
 New buttons, icon options, button display options, updated Font Awesome, and optional SVG support.
 Please double check your buttons and settings after updating!

 == Changelog ==

+= 3.0.1 =
+* fixed: compatibility issue with WordPress versions before 5.0

 = 3.0.0 =
 * added: SVG icons